zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 ### Why?

 This can be useful when you need Linux on bare metal and can't use USB flash.
-In comparison with Live USB flash, this method is much faster, because you don't need to
+In comparison with Live USB flash, one file Linux setups permanently in EFI partition and can boot any time later.